 A simple model is described which predicts harmful algal events in the bays of southwestern Ireland.
-Fundamental to the model is the nature of the physical forcing of circulation in these bays in summer.
-The predominant hydrographic feature at this time of year is a wind-driven two-layer oscillatory flow acting in a thermally stratified These flows exchange substantial proportions of the volume of the bays and harmful algal events arise due to the associated transport of harmful phytoplankton populations into them.
-The model is therefore based on the criterion that wind driven water exchanges will result in exchanges of phytoplankton, which, if the time of year is correct, result in a toxic event.
-Utilising Bantry Bay as an example, hindcasting showed that the model has a high degree of success using a wind index based on the sequence of wind directions which would generate water exchange; high wind indices indicate water exchange.
-A predictive model was developed by estimating wind indices from the five-day weather forecast.
-The model was trialled in 2005 and results were published on the webin real time.
-During the trial, a predicted water exchange event in mid-June was accompanied by an influx of Dinophysis acuminata into Bantry Bay, with subsequent contamination of shellfish with Diarrheic Shellfish Poisoning (DSP) toxins.
+Fundamental to the model is the physical forcing of circulation in these bays in summer.
+The predominant hydrographic feature at this time is a wind-driven two-layer oscillatory flow acting in a thermally stratified water column.
+This exchanges substantial proportions of the bays' volumes and harmful algal events arise with the associated transport of harmful populations into them.
+The model is therefore based on the criterion that wind driven water exchanges result in exchanges of phytoplankton, which, if the time of year is correct, result in toxic events.
+Utilising Bantry Bay as an example, hindcasting showed that the model has a high degree of success using a wind index based on the sequence of winds which would generate water exchange; high indices indicating water exchange.
+The model was implemented by estimating indices from the five-day weather forecast, and trialled in 2005.
+Results were published on the web in real time, during which a predicted water exchange event in mid-June was accompanied by an influx of Dinophysis acuminata into Bantry Bay with an associated contamination of shellfish with Diarrheic Shellfish Poisoning toxins.